erenworld/karp/README.md

 # karp

-Interpreter for the Monkey programming language
+Interpreter for the Karp programming language

 Every interpreter is built to interpret a specific programming language.
 That’s how you “implement” a programming language.
 Without a compiler or an interpreter a programming language is nothing more than an idea or a specification.

-We’re going to parse and evaluate our own language called **Monkey**.
+We’re going to parse and evaluate our own language called **Karp**.
 It’s a language specifically designed for this book.

 * REPL

-Expressed as a list of features, Monkey has the following:
+Expressed as a list of features, Karp has the following:
 * C-like syntax
 * variable bindings
 * integers and booleans